Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Michigan Stats and Trends

-- In Michigan's 13 games this year, it has 11 wins against the spread.

-- Michigan's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- Michigan's games this year have gone over the total in seven out of 13 opportunities (53.8%).

 - The Wolverines have turned the ball over 11 times, five fewer times than the Bulldogs have forced turnovers (16).